 Internships: Credit, Arranging Placement, and Assignments

-Studies considers 15 credits of academic coursework, including the 3-credit internship, to represent a substantial semester load.
-Requests from students taking internship credit to exceed this 15 credit limit must be approved by the internship director.
+Students may obtain only one placement per semester.
+Furthermore, the School of Communication and Multimedia Studies considers 15 credits of academic coursework, including the 3-credit internship, to represent a substantial semester load.
+Requests from students taking internship credit to exceed this 15 credit limit must be approved by the internship course instructor.

 Arranging internships at a current place of employment